 Ho Chi Minh airport and Hanoi airport are the main points of entrance to Vietnam by air.
 I recommend using the Skyscanner website to find the full schedule and prices of incoming and outgoing flights.

 Vietnam uses the Vietnamese Dong >(VND) for currency, I swear I didn’t make that up!.
 Exchanging your US dollars to VND will instantly make you a Vietnamese millionaire.
 US$100 get’s you more than VND2.3million.
 Better buy a new wallet to fit all those bills before your arrival.
 Fortunately, wallets come cheap in the Vietnamese trinket shops.

-Similar to other countries in South East Asia, Vietnam is very affordable.
-One important reason for many travelers to visit Vietnam is because it’s so easy to travel on a budget.
-The other reasons being of course the natural beauty and unique culture.
-Especially if you’re willing to sacrifice a bit of comfort you will find that your dollar goes a long, long way in Vietnam.
+Similar to other countries in South East Asia, Vietnam is very affordable and that’s one important reason for many travelers to visit Vietnam.
+It’s so easy to travel on a budget.
+Especially if you’re willing to sacrifice a bit of comfort you will find that your dollar goes a long dong way in Vietnam.

 Airbnb has found it’s way to the cities and bigger towns of Vietnam and certainly is an interesting option with prices starting at VND400,000 for a whole apartment.

-The food in Vietnam is amongst the best in South East Asia and it’s dirt cheap.
+The food in Vietnam is among the best in South East Asia and it’s dirt cheap.
 I have always found it unbelievable that something so fresh and (usually) incredibly tasty can cost so little.
-VND20,000 will do the trick for a hearthy bowl of streetside Pho.
-Vietnamese main dishes go for VND50,000 in local eateries and from about VND80,000 for a Western meal.
+VND20,000 will do the trick for a hearty bowl of streetside Phở.
+Local dishes go for VND50,000 and from about VND80,000 for a Western meal.
 Of course prices will go up in fancier restaurants and areas with a high tourist density.

 If you’re traveling on the tightest of budgets, go for the street food carts.
-Besides Pho the Vietnamese serve everything barbecued on a stick for VND10,000.
+Next to Phở the Vietnamese serve everything barbecued on a stick for VND10,000.

 Vietnam boasts a large number of domestic airports and longs distance bus terminals, as well as a railway network from North to South.
-Long distance travel within Vietnam from let’s say Ho Chi Minh City to Nha Trang can be done by plane from VND530,000 (~$23) and by bus or train for VND185,000 VND (~$8).
+Long distance travel within Vietnam from let’s say Ho Chi Minh City to Nha Trang can be done by plane for as low as VND530,000 (~$23) and by bus or train for VND185,000 (~$8).

-Prices for getting around in cities are difficult to list since it greatly varies from town to town.
+Prices for getting around inside the cities are difficult to list since it greatly varies from town to town.
 This quick overview of transport options in Ho Chi Minh City and Hanoi is the best I can do at the moment.

-Motor bike taxis or “xe-om” are not much cheaper than taxi’s.
-They are faster though.
-Between VND20,000-30,000 for short rides within city center in both Ho Chi Minh City and Hanoi depending on traffic or weather conditions.
+Motor bike taxis or “xe-om” are not much cheaper than regular taxis, but they sure are faster.
+Between VND20,000-30,000 for short rides within the city center in both Ho Chi Minh City and Hanoi depending on traffic or weather conditions.
 VND40,000 or more for rides out of the city center.
 You will always have to bargain.
-Xe-om are the fastest door to door option and also the most thrilling.
+Xe-om are by far the fastest door to door option and certainly the most thrilling.

 (Motor) bike rental

 Some independent travelers might be horrified by the idea of booking a tour.
-I understand, where is the adventure in that?
+I get it, I do, where is the adventure in that?
 However, if you don’t have a lot of time a tour isn’t such a bad idea.
 It allows you see all the highlights in a condensed time frame.
 Also, for jungle treks and alike it’s always wise to at least hire an experienced local guide.

 Prices for tours will differ greatly, depending on the area and the sort of activity.
 Keep in mind that often the bigger your group, the lower the price per person.
-In the Things to do chapter I have listed some great activities, many of them with prices mentioned.
+In the Things to do chapter I have listed a few great tour activities.